15 Makeup Secrets of Women Who Always Look Put Together

 Apply eye shadow first

 We’ve all been there: dark shadows and unsightly circles underneath the eyes from where makeup has smudged or fallen from above.
 Skip the raccoon eyes by being strategic about the order of your makeup application.
 “Avoid dark under eyes by applying your eye shadow first.
 Then wipe away any eye shadow that may have fallen under your eye,” advises celebrity makeup artist Lauren D’Amelio.
 “If you skip this step, the fallout under your eye will oxidize throughout the day, giving you a dark appearance under the eye.”
 Try a makeup wipe, like Neutrogena Makeup Remover Cleansing Face Wipes, to remove dark shadow and liner residue easily and efficiently—without ruining the rest of your makeup.
-Check out these 12 eyeliner hacks every woman needs to know.

 Keep maskne at bay